Set up an Airgapped Opal Environment

 smtpPort: <smtp port>

-# Set smtpEncryptioonEnabled to true to enable SMTP encryption. serverPort 465 uses SMTPS and serverPort uses STARTTLS
+# Set smtpEncryptionEnabled to true to enable SMTP encryption. serverPort 465 uses SMTPS and serverPort 587 uses STARTTLS

 smtpEncryptionEnabled: false

-enabled: true # Use the Client ID and Client Secret of the OIDC provider you created # If you had to create 2 OIDC providers, this one should be the one that supports the Authorization Code grant
+# Use the Client ID and Client Secret of the *main* OIDC provider you created - not the one customized for the CLI.

 authClientID: <client id>